Uncertainties in the Transport Properties of Helium Gas at Cryogenic Temperatures Determined Using Molecular Dynamics Simulation: Theoretical Background

-where $\zeta$ is the scattering angle and $b$ is the scattering parameter and $r$ takes the values 1,2.
+where $\zeta$ is the scattering angle and $b$ is the scattering parameter and $r$ takes the values 1 and 2.
 The collision cross-section thus evaluated is used to calculate the collision integrals ($\Omega$), given by \cite{Ferziger1972MathematicalTO},

-where $s$ takes the values 1,2 and $g$ is the non-dimensional relative velocity of the scattering particles, given by $g=\hbar\ k/\sqrt{2k_BT\mu}$, where $\mu$ is the reduced mass and $k$ is the wave number of the particles.
+where $s$ takes the values 1 and 2 and $g$ is the non-dimensional relative velocity of the scattering particles, given by $g=\hbar\ k/\sqrt{2k_BT\mu}$, where $\mu$ is the reduced mass and $k$ is the wave number of the particles.
 The Boltzmann's transport equations are solved using the Chapman-Enskog theory \cite{chapman1958mathematical}, and the transport coefficients are obtained using the Chapman-Cowling approximation, to the first order, as \cite{chapman1958mathematical},

-Here $m$ is the mass of the interacting particles and $P$ corresponds to the pressure of the system, in SI units, at which the transport coefficients are calculated.
+Here $m$ is the mass of the interacting particles, and $P$ corresponds to the pressure of the system, in SI units, at which the transport coefficients are calculated.

 In quantum mechanics, due to the uncertainty principle, the relation between the scattering angle ($\chi$) and the impact parameter ($b$) cannot be defined to calculate the collision cross-sections (Eq. \ref{eq:sctt_cross}).
-Hence to do a quantum mechanical calculation, instead of scattering angles, the phase shifts ($\delta_l$) in the asymptotic region of scattering state wave functions are used to obtain the quantum mechanical collision cross-sections, given by \cite{DEBOER1955381,Ferziger1972MathematicalTO,bird},
+Classically, when a particle scatters off of a target, it is characterised by the deflection angle, i.e., the scattering angle.
+In the quantum framework, due to the wave nature of the particle, the scattering of a particle induces a phase shift in the particle's wave function.
+Hence, to do a quantum mechanical calculation, instead of scattering angles, the phase shifts ($\delta_l$) in the asymptotic region of scattering state wave functions are used to obtain the quantum mechanical collision cross-sections.
+For details of scattering cross-sections in quantum mechanics, one can refer to \cite{sakurai,merzbacher1998quantum}.
+The quantum mechanical collision cross-sections are given by \cite{Ferziger1972MathematicalTO,DEBOER1955381,bird},

 and

 which can be used in the collision integral equation (Eq. \ref{eq:collision_integral}) to evaluate the transport coefficients from the Chapman-Cowling expressions (Eqs. \ref{eq:chap_eq}).
 Here, $k$ is the wave number, and $l$ is the angular momentum quantum number of the state considered.
 To include the effects of quantum statistics, the summations in the above formulas are carried out only over the even $l$ values for the Bose-Einstein case and over the odd $l$ values for the Fermi-Dirac case due to symmetry and in the case of collision between indistinguishable particles, the formulas are multiplied by a factor of 2 \cite{Ferziger1972MathematicalTO,DEBOER1955381}.
 A detailed description of the quantum effects is provided in the next subsection.